Azure/azure-iot-sdk-java/.github/ISSUE_TEMPLATE.md

 <!-- Consider setting the DEBUG environment variable to '*'.
 This will produce a much more verbose output that will help debugging -->
 <!-- Don't forget to remove any connection string information! -->

+# Need Support?
+* Have a feature request for SDKs?
+Please post it on [User Voice](https://feedback.azure.com/forums/321918-azure-iot) to help us prioritize.
+* Have a technical question?
+Ask on [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-iot-hub) with tag “azure-iot-hub”
+* Need Support?
+Every customer with an active Azure subscription has access to support with guaranteed response time.
+Consider submitting a ticket and get assistance from Microsoft support team
+* Found a bug?
+Please help us fix it by thoroughly documenting it and filing an issue on GitHub (C, Java, .NET, Node.js, Python).